Change passwordForgotten password Edit personal details

 As always, the education, experience and care of students is the top priority and the University’s leadership team is working with the Deans and other senior staff to ensure education provision faces minimal disruption.

-We appreciate this action may cause concern, however the majority of classes are expected to run as usual on these dates.
+We appreciate this action may cause concern, however the majority of planned activity is expected to run as usual on these dates.

 During days of strike action lectures, seminars, and workshops may be cancelled and marking and feedback may be delayed.
 It is recommended that students stay informed through official university communications, course updates, and that they use independent study time effectively.